MikkelSchubert/paleomix/docs/bam_pipeline/makefile.rst

         :lineno-start: 14
         :lines: 14-17

     This option influences how the BAM pipeline handles lanes that include multiple files.
 By default (corresponding to a value of 'yes'), the pipeline will process individual files in parallel, potentially allowing for greater throughput.
 If set to 'no', all files in a lane are merged during processing, resulting in a single set of trimmed reads per lane.
 The only effect of this option on the final result is a greater number of read-groups specified in the final BAM files.
-See the ref:`bam_filestructure` section for more details on how this is handled.
+See the :ref:`bam_filestructure` section for more details on how this is handled.

     .. warning::
         This option is deprecated, and will be removed in future versions of PALEOMIX.
-Planned behavior will be processing individual files one by one, corresponding to a value of 'yes'.

 **Options \:\: CompressionFormat**